One of the five paintings of Extermination of Evil portrays Sendan Kendatsuba, one of the eight guardians of Buddhist law, banishing evil.

 Another reason I reject the “there has to be badness” idea is that it is used as an excuse for evil.
 The idea that evil is necessary limits us; it causes us to accept evil as necessary.
 But death from the plague wasn’t inevitable, nor is slavery, torture, misogyny or racism.
 We make moral progress because we reject the status quo.
 So I don’t accept any evil.
 Not pain, torture, anxiety, depression, alienation, loneliness, hatred, war, death … not any of it.
 I can imagine a world without all these things.
 I can imagine a heaven on earth.

 So I don’t see why there has to be badness for there to be goodness.
-There can be only goodness, which is what religious believers imagine their heaven is like.
-Of course a supernatural heaven is a fantasy and we don’t have heaven here on earth either, but we can create one if we aren’t deterred by ideas that convince us that there must be badness.
+There can be only goodness, which is how religious believers imagine their heaven.
+Still a supernatural heaven is a fantasy and we don’t have heaven here on earth either, but we can create one if we aren’t deterred by ideas that convince us that there must be badness.

 “Some men see things as they are and ask why?
 Others dream things that never were, and ask why not?” ~ George Bernard Shaw